Introducing your child to mountain biking.

-It’s never come off the bike, though I don’t have it on for any serious trails.
+It's never come off the bike, though I don't have it on for serious trails.

-Keeps your sarnies cool and you don’t need to have a sweaty bag on your back!
+It keeps your sarnies cool, and you don't need a sweaty bag on your back!

 A final word on safety

 - Get the helmet correctly fitted.
-A loose helmet is pretty useless as it will just slip off on impact.
+A loose helmet is pretty useless, as it will slip off on impact.

 - Look after it.
 Don't give it to your kid to drop and bang around.
 That will damage and compress the foam inside, reducing the effectiveness of the helmet in an impact.